 2) Policy Training: Since our first training launched with the help of formerly incarcerated Women’s Policy Initiative graduates, we have trained over 100 formerly incarcerated people around the state of California.
 We mentor participants to be advocates, to provide written comments to legislators and legislative bodies, and to testify in legislative hearings.

 As we gain momentum in this work, we will assess policy priorities with trained leaders and develop policy strategy together.
 Participants in our trainings come up with excellent ideas for legislation – whenever possible, we work to sponsor legislation initiated by formerly incarcerated people and/or family advocates.

-3) Quest For Democracy Advocacy Day: Every spring, we organize a large-scale statewide rally day at the California with legislative advocacy visits led by formerly incarcerated people and families with incarcerated loved ones.
+3) Quest For Democracy Advocacy Day: Every spring, we organize a large-scale statewide rally day at the California State Capitol with legislative advocacy visits led by formerly incarcerated people and families with incarcerated loved ones.
 The day also provides an opportunity for all other people of good will to come out and support formerly incarcerated people in our fight for inclusion, and our determination to speak in our own voice.

 Our first annual Quest for Democracy Day was in 2013, and drew on Policy Training

 graduates to mobilize over 200 formerly incarcerated people to the state capitol to learn about policy and advocacy work.
 Click here for an article in the San Francisco Bay View written by LSPC executive director Dorsey Nunn, describing the launch of the first policy academy, and detailing why communities directly impacted by incarceration need training in policy.